outdrifted/youtube-clips/README.md

 ## How to install
 You can host this site for free by using Netlify or Github Pages.
 Both of these services are completely free to use and provide a 24/7 website.
+You will also need to setup an API gateway, which can also be done completely free using Amazon Lambda.
+Install instructions and documentation coming soon.